Can You Put Shingles On Top Of Shingles?

-Shingles are meant to fit flat, even surfaces.
-When shingles are forced onto bumpy or gap-filled foundations, the old flaps will telegraph through to the new layer, making the top layer much harder to secure.
-This will almost certainly lead to problems later on as the shingles become more difficult to mount properly and accurately.
+Asphalt shingles are meant to be installed on flat and even surfaces.
+When new shingles are forced onto bumpy or gap-filled foundations, the old flaps will telegraph through to the new layer, making the top layer much harder to secure.
+These defects will then telegraph throughout the new layer.
+This will almost certainly lead to problems later on as the new shingles become more challenging to mount properly and accurately.

-Without starting from the base, a contractor will be unable to tell if your home has the correct foundations in place before beginning the project, which could lead to costly repairs in the future.
+Leaving the current shingles will prohibit contractors from adequately examining the existing roof’s condition to check if any damaged plywood needs to be repaired first.
+The plywood could be rotten or even have holes in the wood that need to be replaced to prevent leaks.
+Without starting from the base, a contractor cannot tell if your home has the correct foundations in place before beginning the project, which could lead to costly repairs in the future.

 In the long run, overlaying can be decidedly more costly than replacement.
 Saving a thousand dollars from a simple re-roofing may sound appealing now, but the associated costs from a later replacement due to the poor foundation certainly won’t.

-Having the old shingles stripped and replaced with new layers will almost always be more sustainable in the years to come.
-Besides, every roof gets replaced eventually: by getting a re-roof instead of a full replacement, you’ll only be delaying the inevitable disposal fee, not stopping it.
+Having the old shingles stripped and replaced with layers of new shingles on your existing roof will almost always be more sustainable in the years to come.
+Besides, every roof gets replaced eventually: by getting a roof-over instead of a full roof replacement, you’ll only be delaying the inevitable disposal fee, not stopping it.